Media

 Alligator mississippiensis - Key Facts

-AQC members' alligator bracelets are made exclusively from Alligator mississippiensis, commonly known as the “American alligator”, because it is native to the United States.
+AQC members' crocodilian bracelets are made exclusively from Alligator mississippiensis, commonly known as the “American alligator”.
 The skins used to make the bracelets come mainly from Louisiana, but also from Georgia, Texas and Florida in smaller quantities.

 CITES